joomengine/jcb-documentation/082-New-Placeholders-Feature.md

 5. Click **Save & Close** to finalize.

 > **Tip:**
-> If your placeholder’s value causes errors (for example, due to special characters), report it on GitHub — placeholders are designed to handle nearly all valid string patterns.
+> If your placeholder's value causes errors (for example, due to special characters), report it on GitHub — placeholders are designed to handle nearly all valid string patterns.

 ---